Living Together Before Marriage May Raise Risk of Divorce

 To be clear, we never thought the association had disappeared.
 While we believe the association got weaker, we have long believed that the understanding of it mostly became better understood.
 For example, we predicted and found — repeatedly, and in numerous samples — that an important part of the story had to do with whether or not a couple started living together before or after having come to a clear commitment to marry.
 Those who cohabited only after engagement (or marriage, of course) have an edge in odds for doing well in marriage compared to those who started living together before clarifying the big question about the future.
 We will explain that more below.

 Among some scholars in family science, the belief had been settled that there simply is no risk for worse outcomes in marriage associated with living together beforehand.
 Well, that no-risk story just received a jolt.
 A new study published in the Journal of Marriage and Family finds that the “premarital cohabitation effect” lives on, despite earlier claims to the contrary.
 The premarital cohabitation effect is what this is all about: the finding (over many studies, over decades of time) that those who live together prior to marriage are more likely, not less, to struggle in marriage.
-Here, we are going to take you through a fairly deep dive on what the hubbub is all about.
+Here, we are going to take you through a fairly deep dive into what the hubbub is all about.

 The new study is by Michael Rosenfeld and Katharina Roesler.
-Their findings suggest that there remains an increased risk for divorce for those living together prior to marriage, and that prior studies suggesting the effect went away had a bias toward analyzing shorter versus longer-term effects.
+Their findings suggest that there remains an increased risk for divorce for those living together prior to marriage and that prior studies suggesting the effect went away had a bias toward analyzing shorter versus longer-term effects.
 They found that living together before marriage was associated with lower odds of divorce in the first year of marriage, but increased odds of divorce in all other years tested, and this finding held across decades of data.

 Numerous Recent Studies Reported No Impact of Premarital Cohabitation